Caring for Communities

 Over the past decade:

-- $1 million in funding has been provided to more than 35 school- and community-based dental clinics to increase patient capacity and improve or expand their patient services.
+- Over $1 million in funding has been provided to more than 35 school- and community-based dental clinics to increase patient capacity and improve or expand their patient services.
+View past funding recipients.

 - Over 200,000 additional annual patient visits have been made possible.